ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Improved/fixed descriptions of Macho Moustache, Defibrillator, and Unstable Klein Bottle.
 - Removed compatibility for a deprecated+removed Classic Items Ancient Scepter method.
 - Fixed console warning spam caused by Pixie Tube pickups.

-**2.3.0** *The I Finally Got My Hands on the DLC for Testing Update, Part 2*

-- ADDED ITEMS: Kintsugi, Timelost Rum, Unraveling Loom, Obsidian Brooch!
-	- Adding the first 3 of these to the readme early was totally an intentional teaser and *not* a Git mishap at all I swear <_< >_>
-- Slightly improved shader on Voidwisp Hive (now uses fresnel emission).
-Still needs some tweaking.